ninjadev/nin/README.md

 Running `nin new <dirname>` will create the specified directory and initialize a new nin project inside.
 Running `nin run` inside the newly created project will make it accessible on http://localhost:8000.

+nin creates a manifest file called `nin.json`.
+You should fill out this file with the title of your demo, the authors, a description, song metadata, and even a google analytics tracking code to collect statistics.
+The metadata is then used to generate html meta-tags in the head of the demo, as well as in the metadata segment of the `.png.html` file.
+The png metadata can be viewed with a command such as `pngcheck -c -t -7 bin/demo.png.html` on linux.

 ## My First Node

 Create a new node by clicking `Generate -> THREE NODE` in the frontend menu.